MedvidekPu/HackPrague/README.md

 ### Connect data to front-end

-We connect the database to our front-end solution that take care of the UI necessary for easy use on a map!
+We connect our database to an easy-to-use front-end solution in a form of a map!

 ### Data analysis